 - Once the cake is removed from the cake pan, put it back in the fridge while you prepare the marzipan.

-- Take a small amount of red food colouring and knead it into the marzipan with your hands (you may want to wear gloves until the colour is incorporated evenly.
+- Take a small amount of red food coloring and knead it into the marzipan with your hands (you may want to wear gloves until the color is incorporated evenly.
 Roll the marzipan out thinly on your worktop, using a little powdered sugar underneath so it doesn't stick.

 - Use the cake ring or pan that you used for the cake to trace and cut a circle of marzipan the same size as your cake.
 Then lift it from the worktop and place gently on top of your fraisier cake.